EthanHolleman/AYN-337/README.md

 # AYN-337
+Ethan Holleman, Priya Patel, Collin Lorentzen
+Group 4

 STATS 337 final project code

-This repositort contains the R code used as a txt file as an R markdown file and the knitted file.
+This repository contains the R code used as a txt file as an R markdown file and the knitted file.